-In sports or almost anything else one learns there is a period of practice or apprenticeship, a time of learning.
+In sports—or almost anything else—one learns there is a period of practice or apprenticeship, a time of learning.
 I’ve said before that one needs to take lots of pictures as part of the learning process.
-But like anything else try and do the ‘practice’ part correctly.
+But like anything else, try to do the ‘practice’ part correctly.

-If someone were to drill scales on the piano but started off and kept going while doing them incorrectly they would have drilled an incorrect procedure into their muscle memory.
+If someone were to drill scales on the piano incorrectly, they would have drilled an incorrect procedure into their muscle memory.
 The same could be said for a sport like ballet or martial arts.
-Hundreds, even thousands of hours are spent repeating certain motions in these arts until they become natural, fluid and if not effortless and least they look effortless.
+Hundreds, even thousands of hours are spent repeating certain motions in these arts until they become natural, fluid and if not effortless at least they look effortless.

 Elite athletes continue to do basic drills.
 You can watch professional hockey players drill puck handling and skating.
-Professional musicians will practice their scales and new songs over and over and over.
+Professional musicians practice their scales and new songs over and over and over.
 An Olympic level gymnast makes it look so easy.
-But the hours of practice that go into the routine to make it look so effortless, most of us could not even imagine.
+But the hours of practice that go into the routine to make it look so effortless?
+Most of us could not even imagine.

-Keep track of settings; write it down somewhere.
+Keep track of settings.
+Write it down somewhere.
 You may not want these settings for all of your pictures.
-But practice with that type of photo until you are good at it.
+But practice with that type of photo until you’re good at it.
 Make some minor adjustments occasionally to see what works best.

-The Masters (I’m talking about painters of old), would use a myriad of tools to help them with their art.
-First of all they did lots of apprenticing and learning; really getting to know their tools: paints, light, etc. They might use a grid for their landscapes.
-For example they would make a rectangle out of four pieces of wood then tie string top to bottom and side to side making 20-30 squares.
-Then they would sit in the same position looking at the view and it was kind of like ‘paint by numbers’.
-(So, if the Masters can use tools like this it is OK for you to do the same.)
+The masters (I’m talking about painters of old), used a myriad of tools to help them with their art.
+First of all, they did lots of apprenticing and learning—really getting to know their tools: paints, light, etc. They might use a grid for their landscapes.
+For example, they would make a rectangle out of four pieces of wood then tie string top to bottom and side to side making 20–30 squares.
+Then they would sit in the same position looking at the view, and it was kind of like ‘paint by numbers’.
+(If the masters can use tools like this, it’s OK for you to do the same.)

 It may be something as simple as changing an angle or the level you shoot your kids from.
 Shoot a hundred pictures of your kids from the ground and see if you like the differences.